mrturck/plasmo-clerk-starter/README.md

 2. Install dependencies and run the dev script (plasmo has hot reloading), this will generate a build/ folder

 # Load the chrome extension

-3. Install the chrome extension: Go to chrome://extensions, click load unpacked, upload the build/chrome-mv3-dev folder
+Install the chrome extension: Go to chrome://extensions, click load unpacked, upload the build/chrome-mv3-dev folder

 # Add chrome extension as authorized domain so syncSessionWithTab works

-4. Copy the chrome extension id
+1. Copy the chrome extension id from the chrome extensions page
-5. Per the docs at https://clerk.com/docs/pr/1004/references/chrome-extension/syncsessionwithtab-configuration, run the curl command to add the chrome extension as an authorized domain
+2. Per the docs at https://clerk.com/docs/pr/1004/references/chrome-extension/syncsessionwithtab-configuration, run the curl command to add the chrome extension as an authorized domain

 ```
 curl  -X PATCH https://api.clerk.com/v1/instance \